CounterpartyXCP/Documentation/Developers/API.md

 **Return:**

   The unsigned transaction, as an hex-encoded string.
-See [encoding parameter](#the-encoding-parameter-of-create-calls) for more information.
+See [transaction encodings](#transaction-encodings) for more information.

 ###create_broadcast